 It was costly sharing, yes, but the cost wasn’t especially high.
 Nobody asked the kids to hand over their cherished possessions.
 If your toddler is reluctant to trust her favorite toy with another child, we need to remember: This is a very normal reaction, and it isn’t only toddlers who feel this way.

 I suspect most parents aren’t in the habit of sharing their most valued possessions with people they meet on the playground.
 And for young children, this kind of sharing may feel especially risky.
 They are lacking in authority, experience, and confidence.
 If I let Mike play with my toy truck, will he give it back?
 Maybe not!

-The crucial caveat?
-We need to avoid the use of force.
+It might sound a bit manipulative, and it is.
+But there’s a crucial caveat: We need to avoid the use of force.
 When kids are forcibly required to give or share, they don’t experience the warm glow (e.g., Wu et al 2017).

 - Do babies feel empathy?